arpitbbhayani/articles/blogs/idf.md

 TF-IDF is one of the most popular measure that quantifies document relevance for a term.
 It is often used in Search Engines (Information Retrieval), Text Mining and Text Heavy Machine Learning use cases.
 Today we take a deeper look into the IDF part of TF-IDF and dissect it in greater detail.

-Inverse document frequency, the term we usually hear along side Term Frequency, is a measure of the rareness of a term.
-This rarity measure along with term frequencyy gives u

-Inversedocument frequency is a statis proved to be a giant leap in the fieldof information retrieval

-DF was proposed in 1972,
-usually as part of a TF*IDF function

-In 1972, Karen Sp ̈arck Jones published in theJournal of Documentationa paper called “Astatistical interpretation of term specificity and its application in retrieval” (Sparck Jones,1972).
-The measure of term specificity first proposed in that paper later became known asinverse document frequency, or IDF;
+Inverse Document Frequency is measure of term rarity and was first proposed in the paper “Astatistical interpretation of term specificity and its application in retrieval” (Sparck Jones,1972) and was originallyy called Term Specificity.
+IDF has proved to be a giant leap in the field of information retrieval but It was more of a heuristic measure of rarity and it does not have a tehoretical explaination.

+# The intuition behind IDF
+The intuition was that a query term which occurs in many documents is not a good discriminator,and should be given less weight than one which occurs in few documents, and the measure was an heuristic implementation of this intuition.

 based on counting the number of documents inthe collection being searched which contain (or are indexed by) the term in question

-IDF downscales unimportant word
-Theintuition was that a query term which occurs in many documents is not a good discriminator,and should be given less weight than one which occurs in few documents, and the measurewas an heuristic implementation of this intuition.

 Coupled with TF (the frequency of the term in the document itself,in this case, the more the better), it found its way into almost every term weighting scheme